 - Your best-kept secret of the region.

-A full day in the beach of Falasarna and dinner in Kaliviani village in the restaurant Gramvousa.
+A: A full day on the beach of Falasarna and dinner in Kaliviani village in the restaurant Mama Dinner.
 Here you can eat the most traditional Cretan food you can find in the whole island.